RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Fighters: Fighters get +1 to damage every 5 levels and +5% critical hit chance every 10 levels, and now the fighter-exclusive Weapon Specialization feats give +5 to hit and damage.
 All warriors get better saving throws and stronger attacks.

-Rangers: Rangers get more spell slots, and they get them at lower levels.
-They can gain the feats Improved Two-Weapon Fighting and Manyshot at lower levels than other classes, and they can gain a second rank in those feats for another attack per round.
-They are also able to use Set Natural Snare every 6 levels, which snares enemies for 5 rounds on a failed Reflex save.
-Set Natural Snare is much more effective than in the original game; the save DC now improves by 1 for every level and will work reliably even in Heart of Fury mode.

 Paladins: Paladins get more spell slots, and they get them at lower levels.
 Paladins get an additional casting of Lay on Hands every 5 levels.
 Smite Evil is more powerful, and they get an additional casting of Smite Evil every 10 levels.

 In addition, paladin orders no longer limit multiclassing, and they have extra abilities.